dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T385: Segregation based on people's differences leads to divisiveness.
+### T385: Segregation by inherent characteristics is harmful and divisive.

 |Support|
 |---|